Boston Festival Orchestra, Season Two

 In February 2020, BFO was publicly announced with the aim of having its first season in July 2020.
 Sadly, due to the incoming Covid-19 pandemic, the first season was postponed.
 In lieu of live performances came the first iteration of the BFO Chamber Series, featuring five free virtual concerts from January - May, 2021, drawing audiences from all around the country.
 The Chamber Series' unique talk-show format included in-concert interviews with musicians and live chat Q&A with streamers, providing audiences with their first example of the highly interactive nature of BFO concerts.

 In July 2021, at the Calderwood Pavilion at the BCA, the BFO performed three sold-out shows, officially marking BFO's inaugural season and the first time an orchestra had performed for a live audience in Boston in over a year.
-Season 2 comprised an in-person Chamber Series, 3 Summer Stage performances in Jordan Hall, and an opera collaboration with the North End Music & Performance Arts Center.
-BFO also expanded its community engagement initiatives, including collaboration with many local nonprofits, and looks forward to expanding those partnerships in its 22/23 season.
+Season 2 comprised an in-person Chamber Series, 3 Summer Stage performances in Jordan Hall, and an opera collaboration with the North End Music & Performance Arts Center that continues to this day.
+BFO also expanded its community engagement initiatives, including collaboration with many local nonprofits, and looks forward to expanding those partnerships this season.
 The most rapidly expanding wing of BFO is its community service and education initiatives, which include mentorship programs through Big Brothers, Big Sisters, music education workshops with Horizons for Homeless Children, and many project-based community engagement activities.

-Now, in its third season, the BFO comprises a roster of 49 local musicians, is a proud affiliate of the Boston Musicians' Association, and has a growing Board of Directors and Advisors.
+Now, in its fourth season, the BFO comprises a roster of over 50 local musicians, is a proud affiliate of the Boston Musicians' Association, and has a growing Board of Directors and Advisors.
 The Boston Festival Orchestra is a 501(c)(3) nonprofit organization that strives to serve the Greater Boston community through accessible programming, outreach and education, and collaboration.

 We're excited to welcome you to the BFO!
 Our grassroots community is growing every day, and we deeply appreciate everyone who has participated in our concerts, helped us spread the word, or just checked us out online.
-It's hard to believe how far BFO has come in just two and a half seasons, comprising a full orchestra and chamber series, striving to bring music to every corner of Boston, and collaborating with a rapidly expanding number of local nonprofits to make a difference in our community.
-It's been a unique experience starting this organization during the pandemic, but we have learned so many important lessons as we go along, even as life sometimes felt so uncertain.
+It's hard to believe how far BFO has come in just four seasons, now comprising a full orchestra, chamber series, opera project, and educational partnerships striving to bring music to every corner of Boston.
+We're passionate about collaborating with a rapidly expanding number of local nonprofits to make a difference in our community and make classical music accessible to all.
+It's been a unique experience starting this organization during the pandemic, but we have learned so many important lessons as we go along, most importantly, the strength in community.

 We are thankful that you can be a part of the BFO community!
 Wishing you health, happiness, and harmony.